Top Banner

 Itasca Station Field Sites

-The Itasca Biological Station is surrounded by countless locations and unique habitat types that are ideal for field research, both within the state park (some within walking distance, others a short drive on state park roads or accessible by boat or trails within the park) and in the surrounding region.
+Itasca State Park sits at the convergence of North America's three largest biomes: coniferous forest, eastern deciduous forest and tall grass prairie.
+The station is surrounded by countless locations and unique habitat types that are ideal for field research, both within the state park (some within walking distance, others a short drive on state park roads or accessible by boat or trails within the park) and in the surrounding region.
+The area is considered a site of Outstanding Biodiversity Significance by the MN-DNR Minnesota Biological Survey.
+This designation indicates the area contains the "best occurrences of the rarest species, the most outstanding examples of the rarest native plant communities, and/or the largest, most ecologically intact or functional landscapes".
 Here, we highlight a few key areas that our researchers and courses use for field work.

 Expand all